MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample2.md

 ![Interpolated CSOs](/images/tutorials/dataobjects/contours/DO2_06.png "Interpolated CSOs")

 ### Group CSOs
 We like to segment both lobes of the lung.
-To distinguish the CSOs of both lungs, we like to group CSOs together, according to the lung, they belong to.
+To distinguish the CSOs of both lungs, we like to group CSOs together, according to the lung they belong to.
 First, we like to group together all CSOs belonging to the lung we already segmented.
 In order to do this, open the `CSOManager`.
 Create a new Group and label that Group.
 We chose the label *Left Lung*.
 Now, mark the created Group and all CSOs you want to include into that group and press *Combine*.
 If you click on the Group, all CSOs belonging to this Group are marked with a star.

 {{<alert class="warning" caption="Attention">}}
 Keep in mind, that the right lung might be displayed on the left side of the image and vice versa, depending on your view.